 Career Resources / Nursing Licensure / Texas

 The largest state in the lower 48, Texas has wide open spaces and big cities, arid deserts and subtropical landscapes.
-Texas has innovative hospitals, constant sunshine, and no state income tax.
+Texas also has innovative hospitals, constant sunshine, and no state income tax.

 In this article, we will cover: